• Home

 Once the artificial grass is in place, it’s time to cut it to fit your area using a utility knife.
 You’ll be amazed at how easy it is to cut through turf.
 Make sure that you have several blades on hand because they do dull quickly.

 Before cutting the outer edges, you’ll want to trim your seams first if you have them.
 We noticed that the blades along the sides of the grass were going in a different direction.
 This could differ with different kinds of turf.
-Our solution for this was to cut about an inch off each side of turn so when the seams meet, the blades were all going in the same direction.
+Our solution for this was to cut about an inch off each side of the turf so when the seams meet, the blades were all going in the same direction.

 Artificial grass install.